CITYOpenLab/p2penergy/docs/photon.md

 Visit [https://build.particle.io/build](https://build.particle.io/build) to write code in the online editor and flash to a device over the Internet.

+At the above URL, you can create a new app, and copy paste in the code.
+After you are done writing, click the check mark to verify, and then click the lightning bolt to flash the code onto a device.
+You can see which device gets flashed by clicking the target icon for available devices.
+You can add a new device by device ID.
+If added to a Particle product, you should be able to see the relevant devices without needing their ID.

 ## Deploying to a product

 View [https://docs.particle.io/guide/tools-and-features/console/#product-tools](https://docs.particle.io/guide/tools-and-features/console/#product-tools) for information on how to deploy a firmware to a fleet of devices.